Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Modifications for Yoga Wild Thing Pose

 Yoga Wild Thing pose, also known as Camatkarasana, is a beautiful and invigorating pose that offers numerous benefits for the mind and body.
 However, like any yoga pose, it may not be accessible to everyone due to individual limitations or injuries.
 That’s where modifications come in.
-Here are some modifications you can incorporate into your Wild Thing practice to make it more accessible and enjoyable:
+Here are some you can incorporate into your Wild Thing practice to make it more accessible and enjoyable:

 Using a yoga block for support